Group Health Insurance: How to Demystify Room Rent and ICU Limits?

 The final claim amount would be deducted in the same proportion which the customer would exceed while taking the room at the time of hospitalization.

-For example: if a customer has taken a group health insurance policy with a sum insured of ₹ 10 Lakhs and the room rent limit is ₹ 2000 per day, and in case of hospitalization, has taken a room with ₹ 4000 rent, then the total claim to be paid would be reduced to half as the customer has taken a room which is double the original limit.
+For example: if a customer has taken a group health insurance policy with a sum insured of ₹ 10 Lakhs and the room rent limit is ₹ 2000 per day, and in case of hospitalization, has taken a room with ₹ 4000 rent, then the total claim to be paid would be reduced in proportion of the room selected.
+In this case the bill amount that gets approved might be half of the total amount.

 There are certain group health insurance plans in the market that offer no room rent limit and no ICU limits which can be considered by the customer at the time of purchasing the health insurance policy.

 Even though the premium would be slightly higher for these kinds of plans, it is advisable to go for these plans as there would be no hassle even if a higher rent room is chosen for hospitalization.
-All the costs during the hospitalization would be linked to the room rent limit.
+This would ensure that you do not constantly need to educate your employees on selecting the appropriate room category.
+Most of their hospital expenses would also get settled.

 For example: For a room that costs ₹ 2000 per day, the doctor’s consultation would be ₹ 1000, whereas for a room that costs ₹ 4000 per day, the doctor’s consultation would be ₹ 2000-3000 and this is where the insurance company deducts the overall claim payable to the insured as the insured is spending more than the agreed limit.